-- > If a referral needs to be made to the police and/or children's social care - If it is necessary to view the image(s) in order to safeguard the young person (in most cases, images or videos should not be viewed) - > What further information is required to decide on the best response - Whether the image(s) has been shared widely and via what services and/or platforms (this may be unknown) - Whether immediate action should be taken to delete or remove images or videos from devices or online services - > Any relevant facts about the pupils involved which would influence risk assessment - > If there is a need to contact another school, college, setting or individual - Whether to contact parents or carers of the pupils involved (in most cases parents/carers should be involved)

-The DSL will make an immediate contact into EHASH if:
+Whether the image(s) has been shared widely and via what services and/or platforms (this may be unknown) Whether immediate action should be taken to delete or remove images or videos from devices or online services Any relevant facts about the Students involved which would influence risk assessment If there is a need to contact another school, college, setting or individual Whether to contact parents or carers of the Students involved (in most cases parents/carers should be involved) The DSL will make an immediate contact into EHASH if:

-- > The incident involves an adult - There is reason to believe that a young person has been coerced, blackmailed or groomed, or if there are concerns about their capacity to consent (for example owing to special educational needs) - What the DSL knows about the images or videos suggests the content depicts sexual acts which are not expected for the young person's developmental stage, or are violent - > The imagery involves sexual acts and any pupil in the images or videos is under 13 - The DSL has reason to believe a pupil is at immediate risk of harm owing to the sharing of nudes and semi-nudes (for example, the young person is presenting as suicidal or self-harming)

-If none of the above apply, the DSL may wish to make a referral to the weekly HSB triage meeting or consult with EHASH for advice and support.
+The incident involves an adult There is reason to believe that a young person has been coerced, blackmailed or groomed, or if there are concerns about their capacity to consent (for example owing to special educational needs) What the DSL knows about the images or videos suggests the content depicts sexual acts which are not expected for the young person's developmental stage, or are violent The imagery involves sexual acts and any student in the images or videos is under 13 The DSL has reason to believe a student is at immediate risk of harm owing to the sharing of nudes and seminudes (for example, the young person is presenting as suicidal or self-harming) If none of the above apply, the DSL may wish to make a referral to the weekly HSB triage meeting or consult with EHASH for advice and support.
 All decision making must be recorded within school safeguarding records.

-Further review by the DSL

-If threshold is not met for a strategy meeting, the DSL may utilise the Youth Justice triage service to obtain support and advice about assessing the risks, safety planning and supporting children.

-They will hold interviews with the pupils involved (if appropriate).
+Further review by the DSL If threshold is not met for a strategy meeting, the DSL may utilise the Youth Justice triage service to obtain support and advice about assessing the risks, safety planning and supporting children.
+Guidance on this process can be found here; hsb_guidance_document_rbscp.docx_april_23_f.pdf (rochdalesafeguarding.com) They will hold interviews with the Students involved (if appropriate).

-If at any point in the process there is a concern that a pupil has been harmed or is at risk of harm, telephone consultation will take place with EHASH immediately.

-Informing parents/carers

-The DSL will inform parents/carers at an early stage and keep them involved in the process, unless there is a good reason to believe that involving them would put the pupil at risk of harm.

-Referring to the police

-If it is necessary to refer an incident to the police, school will initially seek telephone advice with the EHASH team and if appropriate, report the incident via 101.
+If at any point in the process there is a concern that a student has been harmed or is at risk of harm, a telephone consultation will take place with EHASH immediately.
+Informing parents/carers The DSL will inform parents/carers at an early stage and keep them involved in the process, unless there is a good reason to believe that involving them would put the student at risk of harm.
+Referring to the police If it is necessary to refer an incident to the police, school will initially seek telephone advice with the EHASH team and if appropriate, report the incident via 101.
 In high schools, it may be appropriate to refer to the school based officer.

-Recording incidents

-All incidents of sharing of nudes and semi-nudes, and the decisions made in responding to them, will be recorded.
+Recording incidents All incidents of sharing of nudes and semi-nudes, and the decisions made in responding to them, will be recorded.
 The record-keeping arrangements set out in section 14 of this policy also apply to recording these incidents.

-Curriculum coverage

-Pupils are taught about the issues surrounding the sharing of nudes and semi-nudes as part of our relationships and sex education and Skills for Life lessons and computing programmes.

-NB : All of the teachings are also in line with the teaching of the Catholic church and the Diocese on Relationship and sex education.
+Curriculum coverage Students are taught about the issues surrounding the sharing of nudes and semi-nudes as part of our relationships and sex education and Skills for Life lessons and computing programmes.
+NB: All of the teachings are also in line with the teaching of the Catholic church and the Diocese on Relationship and sex education.
 Within the RE GCSE Curriculum we cover topics such as Abortion and marriage.
 We also have a robust skills for life curriculum which has been mapped with reference to the RSE curriculum set out by the Diocese and the Catholic church.
-Whilst looking at the Catholic view, pupils will also be able to see other non-Catholic views.
+Whilst looking at the Catholic view, Students will also be able to see other non-Catholic views.
 Teaching covers the following in relation to the sharing of nudes and semi-nudes: